-Theorem 2 states that the OLS variance of the error estimate tends to be biased downward and reports an overly optimistic measure of fit in a setting with one-period feedback and many regressors.
-The size of the bias can be judged by the trace of the lower diagonal of the projection matrix M. When the number and predictability of the regressors are high enough to imply that the OLS estimator of the linear contrast in the worst direction (the feedback direction) is inconsistent, the OLS estimator of variance is inconsistent as well.
-Despite the inconsistency result, the biases for the OLS variance we observe in simulations tend to be relatively minor.
+Theorem 2 states that the OLS estimator of the error variance is asymptotically biased downward and reports an overly optimistic measure of fit in a setting with one-period feedback and many regressors.
+The size of the bias can be judged by the trace of the lower diagonal of the projection matrix M. When the number and predictability of the regressors are high enough to imply that the OLS estimator of the linear contrast in the worst direction (the feedback direction) is inconsistent, the OLS estimator of variance is also inconsistent.
+Despite this inconsistency result, the biases we observe in simulations tend to be relatively minor.